Skip to content

 • rep type that specifies the underlying storage type,

-• to_quantity(T) static member function returning the quantity being the offset of the point from the origin packed in either convert_explicitly or convert_implicitly wrapper,
+• to_numerical_value(T) static member function returning a raw value of the quantity being the offset of the point from the origin packed in either convert_explicitly or convert_implicitly wrapper.

 For example, for our Timestamp type, we could provide the following: